volcengine/SecureUnionID/README.md

 # SecureUnionID

-Secure ECC-based DID intersection in Go.
+Secure ECC-based DID intersection.

-**INSTALLION**
+## ABSTRACT

+This project is used to protect device ID using Elliptic Curve Cryptography algorithm.
+The details of this project can be found in [INTRODUCTION](https://github.com/volcengine/SecureUnionID/blob/main/doc/SecureUnionID_Intro.pdf).

+## INSTALLION

+**For Golang User**
 ```
 go get -u github.com/volcengine/SecureUnionID
 ```

-**ABSTRACT**

-This project is used to protect device ID using Elliptic Curve Cryptography algorithm.
-The details of this project can be found in [INTRODUCTION](https://github.com/volcengine/SecureUnionID/blob/main/doc/SecureUnionID_Intro.pdf).

-**RUN DEMOS**
+**For Java User**

+You can just clone this repository and customize your programs by using the interfaces provided in /bindings/java.

+## RUN DEMOS

+**For Golang User**

-We provide three demos without http communication (/demo/demo.go, /demo/demo1.go, /demo/demo2.go).
+We provide three demos without http communication (/bingdings/go/demo/demo.go, /bingdings/go/demo/demo1.go, /bingdings/go/demo/demo2.go).
 Run demo with the following command：
 ```
 go run demo.go
 go run demo1.go
 go run demo2.go
 ```
-We also provide a demo with http communication (/httpdemo/http_client_demo.go, /httpdemo/http_sever_demo.go).
+We also provide a demo with http communication (/bingdings/go/httpdemo/http_client_demo.go, /bingdings/go/httpdemo/http_sever_demo.go).
 Run this demo with the following command in two terminals:
 ```
 go run http_client_demo.go
 ```